Social selling is social, not selling

 However, while this excitement around a new method of selling is encouraging, diving in hastily can be useless if you don't understand what social selling is or what outcomes you are looking to achieve.

-Many talk about social selling in the same way they used to talk about 'big data'.
+Many talk about social selling like they used to talk about 'big data'.
 Right now, the social selling approach from sales representatives is primarily manual.
 They most likely spend a vast amount of time trying to identify leads on SoMe touchpoints and trying to engage with them.
-Perhaps many of them think: sell first, and act on SoMe second.
+Perhaps many think: sell first and act on SoMe second.
 In my world, that is a backward approach.

 It's called social selling because it's firstly about connecting socially, and selling comes second.
 So a better naming might be online relations, as a core part of how you do business and sell.